Pseudo-Dionysius the Areopagite: Authorship

+Some modern scholars, including recent contributor Evangelos Nikitopoulos, Romanian professor Dumitru Stăniloae, and English translator John Parker, argue in favor of a traditional composition date in the late first to early second century.
+Their case draws upon harmonizations with alleged anachronisms, contemporary lexical parallels and idiosyncrasies, and internal literary and historical consistency.
+Most significant are the pre-Proclean references to the corpus by figures such as John Chrysostom and Juvenal of Jerusalem, and especially by members of the Alexandrian tradition—Pantaenus, Origen, Gregory Nazianzus, and Jerome—who demonstrate familiarity with the Corpus Dionysiacum.
+Even Proclus himself, who admitted to "summariz[ing] the observations rightly made... by some of our predecessors" such as Origen, appears to cite an external source for the euphemism "flowers and supersubstantial lights"—a phrase explicitly found only in Dionysius.
+Linguistic analyses further suggest that nearly two-thirds of Dionysius' terminology lacks precedent in any known pre-sixth-century Christian or Neoplatonic text, while another quarter can be traced to ante-Nicene philosophical sources such as Platonic dialogues.
+Nikitopoulos argues that this primitive theological vocabulary aligns with the intellectual profile reconstructed for another second-century Eastern convert with a pagan Greek education: Justin Martyr.

 Thought

 Dionysius attributed his inspiration to pseudo-Hierotheus, professing that he was writing to popularize the teachings of his master.
-Pseudo-Hierotheus was the author of "The book of Hierotheus on the hidden mysteries of the house of God."
-Pseudo-Hierotheus is believed to be the fifth century Syrian monk Stephen Bar Sudhaile.
+Pseudo-Hierotheus was the author of The book of Hierotheus on the hidden mysteries of the house of God.
+Pseudo-Hierotheus is believed to be the fifth century Syrian monk Stephen Bar Sudhaile, a pantheistic writer.

-The works of Dionysisus are mystical, and show strong Neoplatonic influence.
+The works of Dionysius are mystical, and show strong Neoplatonic influence.
 For example, he uses Plotinus' well-known analogy of a sculptor cutting away that which does not enhance the desired image, and shows familiarity with Proclus.
 He also shows influence from Clement of Alexandria, the Cappadocian Fathers, Origen, and others.

 Mystical Theology

 According to pseudo-Dionysius, God is better characterized and approached by negations than by affirmations.
 All names and theological representations must be negated.
 According to pseudo-Dionysius, when all names are negated, "divine silence, darkness, and unknowing" will follow.